uliw/esbmtk/docs/manual/manual-4.rst

 Note that the last argument can also be a list of function names.

 Next, we need to create code that maps the model variables required by ``my_burial()`` to the actual function call.
-Most of this work is done by the :py:class:`esbmtk.extended_classes.ExternCode()` class.
+Most of this work is done by the :py:class:`esbmtk.extended_classes.ExternalCode()` class.
 In the following example, we wrap this task into a dedicated function, but this is not a hard requirement.
 I add this function to the ``my_functions.py`` file, but you can also keep it with the code that defines the model.
 Since we want to use this function to calculate a flux between two reservoirs (or a sink/source), we need to pass the source and sink reservoirs, as well as the species and the scale information, to ``add_my_burial()``.

 Notes on the below code: